kubecost/docs/using-kubecost/carbon-costs.md

    --namespace kubecost --create-namespace \
    --set kubecostProductConfigs.carbonEstimates.enabled=true
 ```
+Please allow Kubecost approximately ten minutes to derive pricing information.
 Carbon costs will then begin appearing with other cost metrics on your Allocation and Assets pages.